ibleaman/JPPC/auditions.md

 You'll be asked to sing a brief song or part of a song you choose, repeat pitches and rhythms, and repeat a sentence or two of Yiddish text.

 Auditions are by appointment only in Midtown Manhattan.
-We schedule appointments for two specific evenings in late August and early September – in 2023: Tuesdays, August 29 and September 5 – but let us know if you’re unavailable on either date.
+We schedule appointments for two specific evenings in late August and early September (in 2023: Tuesdays, August 29 and September 5) but let us know if you’re unavailable on either date.
 When possible, please attend one of our concerts before you audition – visit our [CONCERTS](https://www.yiddishchorus.org/concerts.html) page.
 And watch some of our YouTube videos, like [Dayenu](https://www.youtube.com/watch?v=p3R98uechsQ) and [The Partisans' Hymn](https://www.youtube.com/watch?v=sBdTnthBw2o).

 For more information, contact us at [info@YiddishChorus.org](mailto:info@yiddishchorus.org).